aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/add-gradient-fill-layer-psd-files/_index.md

 This code retrieves the `IGradientFillSettings` object and then modifies properties like angle, dithering, alignment, and offsets.
 Replace the provided values with your desired settings to achieve the gradient effect you envision.

-### Step 5: Manipulate Color and Transparency Points
+### Step 5: manipulate color and transparency points

 Gradients are defined by color and transparency points along a spectrum.
 Aspose.PSD allows you to modify these points for precise control: